 The music during the Easter service was so beautiful and the worship team did an amazing job!
 After we left, we swung by the grocery store to pick up a pizza and dessert before making our way home.
 The rest of our Saturday night was spent on the couch watching episodes of The Big Bang Theory before bed!

-On Easter morning when I was growing up, I remember my mom used to make our family Orange Julius drinks to enjoy with breakfast.
+On Easter (and Christmas!) morning when I was growing up, I remember my mom used to make our family Orange Julius drinks to enjoy with breakfast.
 Since I know Ryan is a huge fan of the sweet and creamy drink as well, I figured I’d blend up a batch for us to enjoy together as an Easter treat!